mtngrown/mtngrown.github.io/source/2014/05/24/chadwicks-battle-for-moscow.html.markdown

 ---
-title: Chadwicks' Battle for Moscow
+title: Chadwick's Battle for Moscow
 date: 2014-05-24 14:29 PDT
 tags: chadwick, eastern-front
 ---

-Battle for Moscow

 I've bought a few games lately.
 Not going to say how many.
 More than one, let's leave it at that.

 What I haven't done enough of is play the games I have already.
 Hence my resolution to play at least one before buying another.
-This tougher than one might think, as I don't have space to set up a long running game, and I like to write my game play as I go, which slows everything down considerably.
+This tougher than one might think, as I don't have space to set up a long-running game, and I like to write my game play as I go, which slows everything down considerably.

+Enough whining, let's put something on the table.

 My entertainment this evening is Frank Chadwick's Battle for Moscow.
 Small map, 40 counters, rules and turn tracker, supply your own dice.

 Set up is easy, initial positions are marked on the map.

+## Turn 1

 The Germans move first, modulo the "special panzer movement" not employed on Turn 1.
 That means straight to combat!